rkp8000/balanced-wta/README.md

 # Balanced state of neural networks with local divisive normalization

-If you want to play around with the network, start with notebooks 0A-F.
+If you want to play around with the spiking network or mean-field approximation, start with the demo notebooks 0A-C.